binford2k/recipebook/recipes/_gin_flowers/three_glorious_days.md

   pushed back against a government ruling by decree, limiting the freedom of the press, manipulating elections, and more.

+  If you're feeling adventurous, try garnishing with a cherry tomato.

 ingredients:
   - 2 parts Assembly gin
   - 1/2 part lemon juice